-This led the football club to ask her to co-host a Shaw TV show called The Green and Gold Gridiron Show with Chris Sheetz from CISN Country.
-She and Chris hosted that show for three seasons, and it was a gig that would lead Margeaux to explore working in media as a full-time career.
+Her passion for sports and entertainment led her to her first media gig in 2009, when she was asked to co-host a Shaw TV show called The Green and Gold Gridiron Show with Chris Scheetz from CISN Country.
+Margeaux and Chris hosted that show for three seasons, and it was a gig that would lead Margeaux to explore working in media as a full-time career.

 Longing to further her career in media, Margeaux made the move to New York City where she enrolled in a Broadcast Journalism program at the New York Film Academy.
 This would complement the Bachelor of Commerce degree that she later received from the University of Alberta.

-Her content was later aired on major television networks throughout North America and caught the attention of The Weather Network, which later offered Margeaux a job as a Video Journalist covering weather events across Western Canada.
-Floods, blizzards and catastrophic hail events were a regular part of her beat, and soon enough, Global Edmonton had its eye on Margeaux as their newest Weather Specialist.
+Her content was later aired on major television networks throughout North America and caught the attention of The Weather Network, which later offered Margeaux a job as a video journalist covering weather events across Western Canada.
+Floods, blizzards and catastrophic hail events were a regular part of her beat, and soon enough, Global Edmonton had its eye on Margeaux as their newest weather specialist.

 After two and a half years with Global Edmonton, Margeaux had big news — she was pregnant!
 While enjoying maternity leave with her son Cash, Margeaux was offered her new role allowing her to focus her story telling efforts on the ideas and events that make Edmonton a great place to live.